Sage-Bionetworks/BridgeDocs/_articles/v2/authorization.md

 All of these APIs are tagged as a group of APIs that are available to organization administrators in our [Swagger API definition.](/swagger-ui/index.html#/_For%20Org%20Admins)

-There is an API to [list an organization’s sponsored studies,](/swagger-ui/index.html#/Organizations/getSponsoredStudies) and study developers can create new studies that are sponsored by their organization.
+There is an API to [list an organization’s sponsored studies,](/swagger-ui/index.html#/Organizations/getSponsoredStudies) and s can create new studies that are sponsored by their organization.
 Only app-scoped admins can change the study sponsorships of an organization through APIs to [sponsor the study](/swagger-ui/index.html#/Organizations/addStudySponsorship) or to [stop sponsoring the study.](/swagger-ui/index.html#/Organizations/removeStudySponsorship)